-The Breech loading weapons used a two-piece ammunition system where the projectile and the propellant bags were separate single-use items that could be adjusted to provide different firing characteristics.
-Propellant charges of the time were cloth, usually silk bag, containing sticks of cordite bound up together with an igniter pad.
+The Breech-loading weapons used a two-piece ammunition system where the projectile and the propellant bags were separate single-use items that could be adjusted to provide different firing characteristics.
+Propellant charges of the time were cloth, usually silk bags, containing sticks of cordite bound up together with an igniter pad.
 The nature of the cordite provided the cartridges with some rigidity and a tubular shape so that they could be loaded as a solid unit without a case.

-Lieutenant Parker estimated in his study that by refurbishing by cleaning, inspecting and refilling the QF Casings, and inspecting and refurbishing in service propellant bags, and manufacturing new ones as required, considerable savings could be made instead of importing new items.
+Lieutenant Parker estimated in his study that by refurbishing by cleaning, inspecting and refilling the QF Casings, inspecting and refurbishing propellant bags, and manufacturing new ones as required, considerable savings could be made instead of importing new items.

-To achieve these savings Lieutenant Parker recommended that as part of the Royal New Zealand Artillery (RNZA), a specialist Ordnance Section be established for the manufacture and modification of Ammunition.
-The initial manpower scaling of the Ordnance Section waS proposed that it would be made up of either;
+To achieve these savings, Lieutenant Parker recommended that as part of the Royal New Zealand Artillery (RNZA), a specialist Ordnance Corps Section be established for the manufacture and modification of Ammunition.
+The initial manpower scaling of the Ordnance Corps Section was proposed to be comprised of;

 - Six gunners from within the current Artillery establishment, or

 - Six gunners whose time had already expired but had the required ammunition experience.

 Both options were to be under the supervision of the Master Gunner and be entitled to the same pay and allowances as other members of the Royal New Zealand Artillery as they were just another section of the Artillery.

 The formation of this Ordnance Corps Section had an extended gestation period, and it was not until mid-1914 that General Godley, the Commander of the New Zealand Forces approved the proposal and work could begin in establishing the Ordnance Corps Section.